-We stayed at the RV Park at Isla Blaca Park, but if you’re not hauling a rig there is still a need to visit.
+We stayed at the RV Park at Isla Blaca Park, but even if you’re not hauling a rig, there is still a need to visit.
 You can grab a day pass affordably and there is plenty of parking.

 Except for a few rainy days, we spent every day on the beach playing in the surf, riding the waves, surfing and boogy-boarding, building sand castles and more.
 The beach is wide and long, and the sandbar offers plenty of safe places for even young kids to walk into the water.

 There are multiple pavilions with restrooms and picnic tables, and in warmer months you’ll find concessions, rentals and concerts here, too.
 The beach here is one of the best Texas beaches…maybe even the best we’ve visited in the United States.

 Read More: 18 OF THE BEST TEXAS BEACHES FOR FUN IN THE SUN

 Did you know SPI was home to the largest outdoor sandcastle in the USA…it was built in 2013!
 To honor that effort, you can take a trip along the Sandcastle Trail on the island.

 Thirty-ish sand sculptures are located throughout the Island, sculpted by professional sand artists — some local, some from as far away as Singapore!
 Many of these sculptures are traditional castles, while others are themed for the businesses and organizations where they are located.